-WOMANS FORUM MEETS The Ozona Womans Forum met Tuesday at the Civic Center at 3:30 in the afternoon.
-Mrs. Debra Price, Crockett County Extension Agent, spoke on Consumerism and Economics
+Commentator for the fashion showing on State Fair grounds will be Dianne Hoover, Texas Agricultural Products marketWOMANS FORUM MEETS The Ozona Womans Forum met Tuesday at the Civic Center at 3:30 in the afternoon.

-Hostesses were Mrs. Charles ing specialist.
+Mrs. Debra Price, Crockett County Extension Agent, spoke \$8.95/yd, and up.
+Call now on Consumerism and Economics for free estimate at 392-2341.
+Hostesses were Mrs. Charles Balck and Mrs. L. D. Kirby.